madskristensen/Community.VisualStudio.Toolkit/README.md

-# API helpers for Visual Studio extensions
+# Community toolkit for Visual Studio extensions

 A community driven effort for a better Visual Studio experience developing extensions.